agitter/MultiPCSF/README.md

 # Multi-PCSF
 An implementation of the Multi-PCSF algorithm described in [Gitter et al 2014].
-This version of the PCSF code is no longer under active development.
+This is an early, rough version of the PCSF code and is no longer under active development.
 Please see [Omics Integrator] for the current version of PCSF from Ernest Fraenkel's lab.
+However, Omics Integrator does not yet support the multi-sample feature introduced by Multi-PCSF.
 The Omics Integrator website describes how to install the [msgsteiner] dependency, which is also required by Multi-PCSF.

-## Authors
+## Developers
 * Nurcan Tuncbag
 * Anthony Gitter